usnistgov/test_code_eval/README.md

 ## Code Installation

-The code is tested on python 3.12.6 and is pip installable with:
+The code is tested on python 3.12.6 and 3.12.8 and is pip installable with:

 ```bash
 pip install .